Ibrahimhammani/id-before-insert/README.md

 ```

 ### Add the integrator to hibernate properties
-The final step is adding this integrator to hibernate properties, so he will be available for use.
+The final step is making the previous integrator available for use by adding it to hibernate properties.

 ```java
 @Component